 Most blood pressure medicines are easy to take, but all medicines have side effects.
-Most of these are mild and many of them will go away over time.
+Most of these are mild and may go away over time.

 Some common side effects of high blood pressure medicines include:

-Tell your health care provider as soon as possible if you have side effects or your side effects become severe or bothersome.
-Most of the time, he or she can change the dose of the medicine or time of day you take it to help reduce side effects.
+Tell your provider as soon as possible if you have side effects or the side effects are causing you problems.
+Most of the time, making changes to the dose of medicine or when you take it can help reduce side effects.

-Never change the dose or stop taking your medicines on your own.
-Always talk to your health care provider first.
+Never change the dose or stop taking a medicine on your own.
+Always talk to your provider first.

 Taking more than one medicine may change how your body absorbs or uses a drug.
 Vitamins or supplements, different foods, or alcohol may also change how a drug acts in your body.

-Always ask your health care provider whether you need to avoid any foods, drinks, vitamins or supplements, or any other medicines while you are taking blood pressure medicine.
+Always ask your provider whether you need to avoid any foods, drinks, vitamins or supplements, or any other medicines while you are taking blood pressure medicine.

 Hypertension - medicines